Ordinary Time: July 11th

 Bell; broken cup; broken cup and serpent representing poison; broken utensil; bush; crosier; man in a Benedictine cowl holding Benedict's rule or a rod of discipline; raven.Things to Do:

 - Purchase a copy of The Rule of Saint Benedict (Vintage Spiritual Classics) and/or St. Benedict and St. Therese: The Little Rule & the Little Way, Citadel of God: A Novel About Saint Benedict, Listen My Son: St. Benedict for Fathers.
 Try St. Benedict: Hero of the Hills and The Holy Twins for the children.

 - Monasteries kept bees to provide honey for sweetening and mead made from fermented honey — wax was in great demand for candles.
 Honey and mead were used to make herbal remedies more palatable!
-Learn more about St. Benedict and the Blessing of Bees.
+Although it is not officially marked in the Roman Ritual,, there is a remote connection with St. Benedict and the Blessing of Bees.
 Read Address on Bees by Pius XII.